-Psychologist, creativity coach and author of The Magic of Sleep Thinking: How to Solve Problems, Reduce Stress, and Increase Creativity While You Sleep, says that when we replace worry with wonder, we increase creativity in the brain.
+Psychologist, creativity coach and author of The Magic of Sleep Thinking: How to Solve Problems, Reduce Stress, and Increase Creativity While You Sleep, (paid link) says that when we replace worry with wonder, we increase creativity in the brain.

 So, instead of thinking, “I’ll never figure out the ending to my novel”, think “I wonder what Sam will say to Casey in the last chapter of my novel”.

 Ever notice how your best thoughts come right before you fall asleep?